klovanone/timeseriesfuser/README.md

 ## Limitations:

 - sometimes events from sources will be missed if they are exactly on a boundary and data is unsorted.
 This can happen when capturing from an API that sends out of order events.
 A more in-depth sliding window implementation is on the things todo.
-A workaround is to sort and save the data source so that data is pre-sorted if you d
+A workaround is to sort and save the data source so that data is pre-sorted before processing.

 ## Author: